realA10001986/Time-Circuits-Display/README.md

 **Installation**

-There are two ways to install this firmware:
+There are several alternative ways to install this firmware:

-1) Using the Arduino IDE 1.8: Download the sketch source code, all required libraries and compile it.
-Then upload the sketch to the device, and use "Tools"->"ESP32 Sketch Data Upload" to upload the sound files.
-(Version 2.x of the IDE lacks that data upload menu item; in this case copy all the files in the "data" folder to the root folder of a fresh FAT32 formatted SD card and insert this card into the device.)
+1) Using the Arduino IDE 1.8: Download the sketch source code, all required libraries (info in the source code) and compile it.
+Then upload the sketch to the device.
+This method is the only one for fresh ESP32 boards.

-2) By uploading the pre-compiled binary, if a previous version of this software was installed on this ESP32:
-Go to the Config Portal, click on "Update" and select the pre-compiled binary file you downloaded from this repository.
-Then copy all files in the "data" folder to the root folder of a fresh FAT32 formatted SD card.
-Insert this card into your device and power up.
+2) If a previous version of this software was installed on your device, you can upload the provided pre-compiled binary: Go to the Config Portal, click on "Update" and select the pre-compiled binary file provided in this repository.

+Audio file installation

+While the sound files are part of this software, they need to be installed separately.

+If you are familiar with the Arduino IDE (1.8), you could use "Tools"->"ESP32 Sketch Data Upload" to upload the sound files.
+Version 2.x of the IDE lacks that data upload menu item; in this case go the other way:

+The other way is to copy all the files in the "data" folder to the root folder of a fresh FAT32 formatted SD card, to insert this card into the device and install them through the keypad menu or the Config portal.
+If the exact and complete contents of the data folder is found on the SD card during boot, the keypad will have a "INSTALL AUDIO FILES" menu item, and the Config portal will show an "Audio file installation" option at the bottom of the "Setup" page.
+Write "COPY" into the empty text field, and click on "Save".
+The device will then copy all the default audio files from the SD to its internal flash file system.
+The SD can (and should) be removed afterwards.

 **Short summary of first steps:**
 - As long as the device is unconfigured or later for some reason fails to connect to a configured network, it starts in "access point" mode, i.e. it creates an access point named "TCD-AP".
 The default IP in access point mode is 192.168.4.1.